 In an effort to raise awareness of the significance of the lesser-known works of composers silenced by the Nazi regime, Mr. Conlon has devoted himself to extensive programming of this music throughout Europe and North America.
-Mr. Conlon received the Crystal Globe Award from the Anti-Defamation League in 2007 at Ravinia for championing these works and in 1999 he received the Zemlinsky Prize, for his efforts in bringing that composer’s music to international attention.
-As music director of Ravinia Festival, Conlon has showcased these composers in the festival’s “Breaking the Silence” series, and in Los Angeles, Conlon initiated the groundbreaking “Recovered Voices” project.
-His work on behalf of suppressed composers has led to the creation of The OREL Foundation (www.orelfoundation.org), an invaluable resource on the topic for music lovers, students, musicians and scholars, and the Ziering-Conlon Initiative for Recovered Voices at The Colburn School.
+Mr. Conlon received the Crystal Globe Award from the Anti-Defamation League in 2007 at the Ravinia Festival for championing these works, and the Zemlinsky Prize in 1999 for his efforts in bringing the composer’s music to international attention.
+In addition to his Recovered Voices series in Los Angeles, Mr. Conlon has showcased these composers in Ravinia Festival’s Breaking the Silence series as music director of the festival.
+His work on behalf of suppressed composers has led to the creation of the OREL Foundation (www.orelfoundation.org), an invaluable resource on the topic for music lovers, students, musicians and scholars, and the Ziering-Conlon Initiative for Recovered Voices at the Colburn School.

 Committed to working with pre-professional musicians, Mr. Conlon has devoted his time to teaching at The Juilliard School, New World Symphony, Ravinia Festival, Aspen Music Festival and School and Tanglewood Music Center.
 His coaching sessions and master classes with finalists of the Van Cliburn International Piano Competition are documented in a collection of highly acclaimed PBS videos.
-In Los Angeles he works with students at The Colburn School, USC and UCLA and his pre-concert lectures at LA Opera consistently attract capacity crowds.
+In Los Angeles he works with students at the Colburn School, USC and UCLA, and his pre-concert lectures at LA Opera consistently attract capacity crowds.
 His appearances throughout the country as a speaker on a variety of cultural and educational topics are widely praised.

 Mr. Conlon’s extensive discography and videography can be found on the EMI, Erato, Capriccio, Decca and Sony Classical labels.
 He has won two Grammy Awards for Best Classical Album and Best Opera Recording for the LA Opera recording of Weill’s Rise and Fall of the City of Mahagonny.
 He holds several Honorary Doctorates and has received many awards.
-He is among the five initial recipients of the Opera News Awards and was honored by The New York Public Library as a “Library Lion.”
-Mr. Conlon’s other recent honors include a Lifetime Achievement Award from the Istituto Italiano di Cultura in Los Angeles (2010), the Music Institute of Chicago’s Dushkin Award (2009), the Medal of the American Liszt Society (2008), and Italy’s Premio Galileo 2000 Award for his significant contribution to music, art and peace in Florence (2008).
+He was among the five initial recipients of the Opera News awards and was honored by The New York Public Library as a “Library Lion.”
+Mr. Conlon’s other recent honors include a Lifetime Achievement Award from the Istituto Italiano di Cultura in Los Angeles (2010), the Music Institute of Chicago’s Dushkin Award (2009), the Medal of the American Liszt Society (2008) and Italy’s Premio Galileo 2000 Award for his significant contribution to music, art and peace in Florence (2008).